aslihanhasar/flow-control-practices/README.md

 ## Acknowledgments
-* This repo is created for assignments in Introduction to Object-Oriented Programming with Java course given by Akın Kaldıroğlu.
+* This repo is created for assignments in Introduction to Object-Oriented Programming with Java course given by Akın Kaldıroğlu at Udemy.